Terreii/use-pouchdb/docs/basics/update.md

 it still having a reverence to the old todo.
 It'll `get` the new version of the document, check if `done` has the desired value, and update the new doc only if not.

+Ok, yes.
+Those two conflict examples are _extremely_ unlikely.
+In _this_ example, you would probably be save without error-handling.
+But in a typical app, you don't know how long something takes.
+What caching happens between your data source and your update component.
+Those examples are there to guide you to the best practice of PouchDB.

 > This dance of conflict resolution is what allows PouchDB to sync!
 It requires you to handle conflicts.
 >
 > In this example we know what the desired state of a doc should be: The last user interaction.
 There is also
 > almost no data lost if that assumption is wrong.
+>
+> But you should generally follow the role: **"Last write wins" means losing your users data!**

 > There are two types of conflicts: **immediate conflicts** and **eventual conflicts**.
 You can read more about
 > them in the [PouchDB Conflicts guide](https://pouchdb.com/guides/conflicts.html).